To see changes in previous versions, view the Change Log

 If you order an attack on an ally (either with the ATTACK order, or if your ally has declared you Unfriendly, by attempting to ADVANCE into a region which he is guarding), then your commander will decide that a mistake has occurred somewhere, and withdraw your troops from the fighting altogether.
 Thus, your units will not attack that faction in that region.
 Note that you will always defend an ally against attack, even if it means that you fight against other factions that you are allied with.

 The troops having lined up, the fight begins.
 The computer selects the best tactician from each side; that unit is regarded as the leader of its side.
 If two or more units on one side have the same Tactics skill, then the one with the lower unit number is regarded as the leader of that side.
-If one side's leader has a better Tactics skill than the other side's,then that side gets a tactics difference bonus to their attack and defense.
+If one side's leader has a better Tactics skill than the other side's,then that side gets a tactics difference bonus to their attack and defense for the first round of combat.

 In each combat round, the combatants each get to attack once, in a random order.
 Each combatant will attempt to hit a randomly selected enemy.
 If he hits, and the target has no armor, then the target is automatically killed.
 Armor may provide extra defense against otherwise successful attacks.